spalato/Mbo.jl/README.md

 p = hpaths[1]
 r1 = R1(tg, s, p)
 ```
-The same objects can be used to compute the linear reponse.
+The same `System` and `TimeGrid` can be used to compute the linear reponse.
 ```julia
 rlin = linear(tg, s) # uses the first time delay lin_paths = collect(hilbert_paths(s, 1))